jiabingeng/reactor-user-docs/README.md

 ### Data Elements

-Collect, organize, and deliver data across web-based marketing and advertising technology.
+Collect, organize, and deliver data across marketing and advertising technologies.

 ### Enterprise Publishing

-The publishing process enables teams to publish code to pages.
-Different people can create an implementation, approve it, and publish it to your pages.
+The publishing process enables teams to publish code to pages or SDK configuration options to mobile apps.
+Different users can create an implementation, approve it, and publish.

-* Changes to your code are encapsulated within libraries you define ​
+* Changes to your code or configuration are encapsulated within libraries you define ​
 * You specify where and when you want your code deployed ​
 * Multiple libraries can be built in parallel by different teams ​
 * Unlimited development environments ​